ai-scape/freepikv5/README.md

 # AI Asset Studio

-> 🎨 A browser-based AI studio for generating images and videos using FAL and KIE AI models
+> 🎨 A React + Fastify setup for generating images and videos using FAL and KIE AI models, backed by a lightweight file API server.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## ✨ What is this?

-AI Asset Studio is a powerful yet simple tool that lets you generate AI-powered images and videos directly in your browser.
-No complicated setup, no servers to maintain - just open the app, pick a folder, and start creating!
+AI Asset Studio is a powerful yet simple tool that lets you generate AI-powered images and videos.
+A small file API server handles storage so the browser can stay focused on generation and preview.
+Run one command to start both the frontend and the file server, connect to a workspace, and start creating.

 **Perfect for:**
 - 🎬 Video creators and editors